DFKI-NLP/kibad-llm/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
+├── run_with_llm.sh    <- An all-in-one script for hosting vLLM and running uv against it │
 ├── setup.cfg          <- Configuration file for flake8
 │
 └── kibad_llm          <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes kibad_llm a Python module
     │